swatkats04/Data_Engineering-Capstone_Project-1/README.md

 Looking at the CSVs data and build an ERD of the tables.
 The [`ER Diagram`](/ER Diagram/) folder contains the ER diagram and the schema code to build it.

+### Data Engineering

+- Using the information given to create a table schema for each of the six CSV files.
+Specify the data types, primary keys, foreign keys, and other constraints.
+- Imports each CSV file into the corresponding SQL table.